amwellius/DE2_Project_2021-22/README.md

 With our **Water Tank Controller** you will be able to:
 - know **current water level** in centimeters, percentage and liters,
 - see **maximum** volume of the tank,
-- use relays to control DC fans, pump to replenish the tank, irrigation control, windows opening and more,
+- use relays to control pump,
 - prevent **owerflowing** the tank with extra sensor,
 - see **graphic representation** of the water level.